MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorTensorShapeDescription_GetOutputTensorDimensionCount.md

 ---
 title: IMLOperatorTensorShapeDescription.GetOutputTensorDimensionCount method
-description: Gets the number of dimensions of a tensor output of the operator. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorTensorShapeDescription.GetOutputTensorDimensionCount method.
+It gets the number of dimensions of a tensor output of the operator. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetOutputTensorDimensionCount